bespired/event-lab-server/README.md

-# Docker with PHP 8.2 and later versions for MAC with M1/M2
+# event-lab-server

-This repository is consisting of a docker images of PHP version 8.2 (you can change it in the docker-compose file), Mysql latest, Apache and phpmyAdmin
+### Docker with PHP 8.3 and later versions for MAC with M1/M2

 ## Prerequisites: